Cherreads

 'At dawn.'

-Ahrden ceased all movements, unable to think or act, afraid to even breathe.
+Ahrden ceased all movement, unable to think or act, afraid to even breathe.
 As powerful as he was, he wasn't used to situations like this.

 'If either, why the dagger?'
-Ahrden answered, focusing on his voice to not crack.
+Ahrden answered, focusing on keeping his voice from cracking.

 'You are a thief and possibly a spy.'